zesik/react-splitter-layout/README.md

 ## Dependencies

-React-splitter-layout depends on React.
+React-splitter-layout depends on React and prop-types.
 See [package.json](package.json) for more details.

 ## Installation